louispotok/notebook/_posts/2020-07-22-work-playdates.md

 The closest thing we have now that I can think of is the practice of "pair programming", wherein two programmers will sit next to each other and build something together.
 We normally conceive of intellectual work as a solitary activity, but pair programming demonstrates that [cognition is social](https://louispotok.com/cognition-is-social/).
 Bret Victor would point out that it's also embodied.
 This practice, done right, is incredibly fun and a wonderful learning experience.

+Similarly, I love when friends have a job that is working on open-source software, and I can actually go in and see their work!
+Like looking at their LinkedIn, but much much richer.

 ## Objections

 There are some reasonable objections.
 First, modern knowledge work is characterized by a lot of built-up context.
 It can take a new employee several months to actually be useful in a new role, so it's fair to question whether a visitor could actually be helpful.
 A few counterpoints: